david-millett/boku-no-style/README.md

 uploading images to a gallery went quite smoothly used bootstrap to make a carousel - adding the new stylesheet to do this broke some of my previous styling so had to check throuhg everything with a fine-toothed comb this really stressed me - ended up being the line height that was set wrongly and messed up my logo.
 Couldnt add to every page as it broke everything each time.
 Glad I found the culprit by investigating intensively on inspect
+I really struggled with the homepage... getting it to match the style and scale well... adn just look good in general.
+It was probably the biggest sticking point of the whole project. wanted it to look good because it's the first impression.

+Day 7
+X homepage
+error handling
+check requirements
+deploy